trychlos/TheToolsProject/README.md

 - commands and their verbs are well identified, and safe to be discovered; they are self-explanatory; this let the IT team safely play with and learn every command;

-- executions are logged, temporary files are kept; I repeat: all execution of any __TTP__ command are logged, all temporary files are kept; this is at last the dream of the Security Officer!
+- executions are logged, temporary files are kept; I repeat: all executions of any __TTP__ command are logged, all temporary files are kept; this is at last the dream of the Security Officer!

 - commands and verbs build a standardized API for the developers, thus easying the transfert to the production.